chengulatj/nominatim-reverse-geocoding/README.md

 ## Description
 This repository demonstrates how to use the **Nominatim API** from OpenStreetMap for reverse geocoding.
 It allows you to convert latitude and longitude coordinates into meaningful location details, specifically extracting the **county** in which each location resides.

 The tool also handles coordinates in **Degrees, Minutes, Seconds (DMS)** format by converting them to decimal format for geocoding.
-The results are stored in a CSV file for further analysis.

 ## Features
 - Convert latitude and longitude from **Degree-Minutes-Seconds** to **decimal format**.